 Et quia dominus Bertholinus Tavernerius de Parma erat tunc temporis Neapolitanus Potestas, clausit civitatem, et retinuit cardinales, ne possent ire quoquam, sed sine mora eligerent Papam; et quia per voces concordare non poterant, elegerunt per compromissum.
 Et dominus Octavianus diaconus cardinalis imposuit mantum meliori homini de curia, ut dixit, scilicet domino Raynaldo episcopo ostiensi; et dictus est Papa Alexander quartus, circa Nativitatem Domini factus, ita quod in festo sancti Thomae Cantuariensis Ferrariae rumores audivimus.

-It may be, as the language of Fra Salimbene could suggest, that the burden of making the choice, since there were only ten Cardinals present, was put upon Cardinal Ottaviano Ubaldini, and he selected the Bishop of Ostia, Cardinal Rinaldo dei Conti di Segni.
+It may be, as the language of Fra Salimbene could suggest, that the burden of making the choice—since there were only ten Cardinals present—was put upon Cardinal Ottaviano Ubaldini, and he selected the Bishop of Ostia, Cardinal Rinaldo dei Conti di Segni.
 Cardinal Rinaldo was the senior Cardinal Bishop, and the second most senior cardinal (the senior creatura of Gregory IX).
 It is a heavy burden to put on Fra Salimbene, who is our only source for the internal operations of this Election.
 He has a tendency to exaggerate, his piety leads him into gullibility, and his material is not always accurate.
 Does he actually mean, when he says that Cardinal Octavianus the Cardinal Deacon placed the mantle on the better man of the Curia, that Octavianus made the choice?
 Octavianus was not the Protodeacon, and was not the person who simply carried out the investiture with the Papal mantle; there were two cardinal deacons present who were his senior.
 This would mean that Octavianus was the Compromisor.
+He may have been chosen because he was the second Bishop in seniority and the majority of cardinals wanted him to name the first in seniority (Rinaldo dei Conti di Segni).
 Was the choice between two candidates (meliori: "the better"), one from each party?
 Or is this the standard language from the canons, about the larger and better group (maior et melior) prevailing in a disputed election?
 The party of resistance to the Hohenstaufen must have been headed by Cardinal Guilelmus Fieschi, and he may well have been their candidate.
-This is the first example of a pope being elected by compromise (the next being in 1272), and it seems unlikely that Fra Salimbene or anyone else would simply have made up the fact.
-It must have been the pressure of the loss of the Battle of Foggia that made an immediate decision necessary.
+It is not impossible that the pressure of the loss of the Battle of Foggia that made an immediate decision necessary.
+And yet Nicholas de Curbio cannot be dismissed.
+Nor can the fact that Pope Alexander himself, in his electoral manifesto, makes no mention of election by compromise.

-Alexander IV (Rinaldo dei Conti di Segni), who had a record as a person who could compose differences, was elected on Saturday, December 12, 1254.
+Alexander IV (Raynaldus dei Conti), who had a record as a person who could compose differences, was elected on Saturday, December 12, 1254.
 He was a nephew of Gregory IX, and had been named a Cardinal Deacon in 1227, and Cardinal Bishop of Ostia in 1231.

 He was crowned on Sunday, December 20, 1254, in the Cathedral of Naples.